projectcalico/calico/v3.9/introduction/index.md

 <div id="why-use-calico-8" class="row">
   <div class="col-md-6">
     <h3 style="margin-top: 5px">Full Kubernetes network policy support</h3>
     <p>{{site.prodname}}’s network policy engine formed the original reference implementation of Kubernetes network policy during the development of the API. {{site.prodname}} is distinguished in that it implements the full set of features defined by the API giving users all the capabilities and flexibility envisaged when the API was defined.
-And for users that require even more power, {{site.prodname}} supports an extended set of network policy capabilities that work seamlessly alongside the Kubernetes API giving users even more flexibility in how they define their network policies.</p>
+For users that require even more power, {{site.prodname}} supports an extended set of network policy capabilities that work seamlessly alongside the Kubernetes API giving users even more flexibility, by supporting kubernetes native definition of custom network policies.</p>
   </div>
   <div class="col-md-6">
     <img class="img-responsive center-block" src="/images/intro/policy.png">